 Good to know is that, on the back end, these tools are often linked to the digital calendar of the professional who offers.
 If this person is not available according to the calendar, the available time will also disappear.

-Scheduling software, also known as employee scheduling software, is a type of software that helps organizations manage employee schedules, shifts, and time off.
-These tools are typically used by companies with hourly or shift-based employees, such as retail shops, restaurants and healthcare facilities.
+Scheduling software, also known as employee scheduling software, helps organisations manage employee schedules, shifts and time off.
+Especially companies with hourly or shift workers, such as shops, restaurants and healthcare facilities, use these tools.

 Some examples include Blackboard, Moodle and PowerSchool.